 I’m going to pick up here where I left off on my last post.
 There, I covered the role that exercise and energy deficits play in HPA-axis-induced amenorrhea.
 Here, I cover the effects of psychosocial stress, and also how the two kinds of stress play off of each other.

 One way to test the potence of pyschosocial stress on female fertility is with primate studies.
-They parallel humans closely.
-This is nice.
 It enables researchers to control for all of the variables that affect human lives.

 This is how big of a deal it is:

 In one study, women with stress-induced hypogonadism were compared with a) “normal” women and b) women with hypothalamic hypogonadism from other pathologies.
 Those with stress issues were the only ones who measured unrealistic expectations and dysfunctional attitudes.
 They were both highly perfectionistic and sociotrophic, which is defined as (its amazing we even have a word for this)– a high need for social approval.
 Perfectionism and sociotrophy play off of each other.
-Perfectionism interferes with social approval, and social approval feeds back on notions of what being perfect is, such that women with stress-induced hypogonadism face an intrapsychic conflict that might be too difficult to resolve.
-Additionally, being perfect is, well, an unrealistic expectation.
-Unrealistic expectations are not, generally, good for the soul.
+Perfectionism interferes with social approval, and social approval feeds back on notions of what being perfect is.

 Women with stress-induced hypogonadism also test as having trouble realxing and having fun.
 They do not typically meet the criteria for eating disorders, but they do as a whole exhibit disordered eating.
 That’s almost as insidious, in my book.
 And they do exercise a lot.
 These two facts of disordered eating and excess exercise do not help the stressed out hypothalama.

 Hypothalamic amenorrhea– or the loss of menstruation via disturbance to the HPA axis–affects 5 percent of women of reproductive age.
-Subclinical women I suspect double that number, at least.
+Subclinical women (women who do not fully meet the requirements for the condition but nevertheless suffer from it in some way or another) I suspect double that number, at least.
 Many problems emerge as a result of HPA axis dysregulation that do not go as far as HA.
-If it does advance to that stage, recovery from HA requires the restoration of normal cortisol function, the normalization of glandular tissue, and also rectification of the hypothyroidism that usually follows from hypothalamic dysregulation.

 The HPA axis is dysregulated by all types of stress.
 Acute stress is handled fairly easily, as the HPA axis is typically stable and in fact built to optimize an individual’s response to stress.
 But chronic stress is– as we are all well aware– half of one of Satan’s eyelashes away from downright insidious.